saifx19/multivariate-lstm-stock-price-prediction/README.md

 ## Hyperparameter Tuning

 Explore different architectures by adding more LSTM layers or adjusting the number of units in each layer.
-Fine-tune the model by varying the number of epochs, batch size, and optimizers to optimize performance.
+Fine-tune the model by varying the number of epochs, batch size, and optimizers to enhance performance.

 ## Deployment